June 18 – June 30, 2023

 Who it is for

-Badger Summer Scholars is a transformative learning opportunity for high school students across several academic areas of interest.
+Badger Summer Scholars is a transformative residential learning opportunity for high school students across several academic areas of interest.
 Applicants should be ready to take the next step in their academic journey and to engage in a rewarding college program with peers from all over the country.